-Students enrolled in the BALS will take four semesters of supervised internship in the area of their concentration.
+Students enrolled in the BALS will have the option to take four semesters of supervised internship in the area of their concentration.
 They are usually taken during a student's junior and senior years.

-- PM 301 Practicum Internship #1 (3 units)

-- PM 302 Practicum Internship #2 (3 units)

-- PM 403 Practicum Internship #3 (3 units)
+PM 301Practicum Internship #1 (3 units)PM 302Practicum Internship #2 (3 units)PM 403Practicum Internship #3 (3 units)

-- PM 404 Practicum Internship #4 (3 units)
+PM 404 Practicum Internship #4 (3 units)